-In her operatic days, singer Darla Wigginton has performed as soloist with the San Francisco Symphony, Sacramento Philharmonic, Sacramento Choral Society and at Lincoln Center in New York.
-She had the honor of appearing at San Francisco Opera in over 200 shows with the world-famous company.
-Operas included I Pagliacci, War and Peace, Boris Gudunov, Carmen (as Manuelita), Christophe Colombe (with Derek Jacobi as narrator), Turandot (filmed for PBS), Madama Butterfly, and many more.
+Bay Area singer Darla Wigginton is currently a member of the San Francisco Symphony Chorus.
+She's also had the pleasure of appearing as a member of the Chorus at San Francisco Opera in over 200 shows with the world-famous company.
+Operas include I Pagliacci, War and Peace, Boris Gudunov, Carmen (as Manuelita), Christophe Colombe (with Derek Jacobi as narrator), Turandot (filmed for PBS), Madama Butterfly, and many more.

 As a soloist, she performed with the opera companies of Portland, Connecticut, Illinois, San Jose and Eugene as well as with Natchez Opera Festival, Festival Opera, Ash Lawn-Highland Summer Festival, Opera Barga (Italy), Pocket Opera, Jefferson Performing Arts Society, Oakland Lyric and Oakland Opera Theatre, Lamplighters Music Theatre, Theatreworks, Bronx Opera, West Bay Opera, San Francisco Lyric, Il Piccolo Teatro in Brooklyn, and American Opera Projects.